owlapp-org/owl/README.md

 - You can create multiple users and each user can manage their user space (databases, connections, etc..)
 - Has builtin user authentication and google oauth support.

+- You can also upload files and query them.

 ## Installation

 ```sh